David E. Sellers: Community design

 In the area of community design, David's work has ranged from design strategies for new development in the medieval section of Berlin to the development of a solar power western village in wild landscape in harmony with wildlife.
 His Gesundheit Institute in West Virginia is a 425-acre community eco-village, with a health oriented focus.

 His Burlington Urban Design Study, with the support of then-mayor now U.S. Senator Bernie Sanders, is a 200-year plan for the city.

-He has developed advanced concepts for "Pedestrian Villages" of the future, solar cities and, with students from Norwich University, a "Sprawl Free Vermont" on a 50-mile wide zone across the entire state along existing Amtrak lines.
+He developed advanced concepts for "Pedestrian Villages" of the future, solar cities and, with students from Norwich University, a "Sprawl Free Vermont" on a 50-mile wide zone across the entire state along existing Amtrak lines.

+Personal life and death

+Sellers lived in Warren, Vermont.
+He had two children.
+A marriage to Candy Barr ended in divorce in 1986, and he later began a relationship with Lucy O'Brien.
+He died at a hospital in Los Angeles on February 9, 2025, at the age of 86, where he had been visiting his son.